senooken/questioning/README.md

 ## Usage
 1. Rregister your account in `/register`.
+2. Upload avatar and fill profile in `/home` after login.
 2. Find user in `/user`, then ask question or view answer.
 3. Answer your question in `/home/`.